-The Selection Criteria reflects the school's need for students who show the ability for growth in the following areas:
+The Selection Criteria reflects the school's need for students who demonstrate our CARE values and show the ability for growth in the following areas:

-- Leadership A student that is able to grow in their leadership ability. - Teamwork A team player who is able to co-operate within teams and make positive contributions to the team's performance. - Values A student whose knowledge, appearance and behaviour demonstrate respect for the values of the school and the community. - Problem Solving A student who is able to demonstrate workable solutions to problems. - Resourcefulness A student who demonstrates resourcefulness in completing tasks. - Communication A student who communicates well with others to complete a task. - Co-operation A student who co-operates well with others. - Community involvement A student who is involved in some form of community activity.
+- Leadership A student that can grow in their leadership ability. - Teamwork A team player who can co-operate within teams and make positive contributions to the team's performance. - Values A student whose knowledge, appearance and behaviour demonstrate respect for the values of the school and the community. - Problem Solving A student who can demonstrate workable solutions to problems. - Resourcefulness A student who demonstrates resourcefulness in completing tasks. - Communication A student who communicates well with others to complete a task. - Co-operation A student who co-operates well with others. - Community involvement A student who is involved in some form of community activity.